chan9an/chan9an/README.md

 I am a Computer Science student in my third year, specializing in Machine Learning & AI 🤖.
 I have experience as a web developer in the restaurant industry and am always looking to strengthen my development skills while exploring new technologies.
 I love to learn, build, and create something new, creative, and fun.

 🌱 Currently Learning:
-Rust 🦀 & Tauri ⚡ TypeScript
+Rust 🦀 & Tauri
+Typescript

-Machine Learning & AI 🤖
+Machine Learning & AI
 German 🇩🇪

 🚀 Open to new projects & collaborations!
 I enjoy helping others and working on exciting ideas.
 Feel free to reach out!

 🎮 Beyond Tech:
-When I’m not coding, I enjoy playing video games, listening to music, and jamming on my guitar 🎸.
+When I’m not coding, I enjoy playing video games, listening to music.
 I also love football ⚽ and chess ♟️.
 <br>

 <!-- Profile Trophies -->